-1) completion of the version of the CS which reads in the actual programs
+1) completion of the version of the CS which reads in the actual programs in the CS from magnetic tape;

 2) reduction of feedout on standard tape by initially storing standard tape on magnetic tape;

 3) display of tape title information and flad tables on the scope.
 It is hoped that these additions will become vailable during the next biweekly period.